 This information is not a guarantee and does not relieve the user from the responsibility of the proper and safe use of the product and all cleaning agents.
-The use of certain agents can be harmful to the surface appearance and lifespan of viryit, Spradling, its agents, and assigns assume no responsibility resulting from the use of such cleaning agents to the viryit, Spradling's coaled fabrics treated with PEMBACHAPP protective finish are resistant to most common stains.
-Note that the product of the product of
+The use of certain agents can be harmful to the surface appearance and lifespan of viryl.
+Spradling, its agents, and assigns assume no responsibility resulting from the use of such cleaning agents to the viryl.
+Spradling's coated fabrics treated with PERMAGUARD protective finish are resistant to most common stains.
+However existing dyes and pigments in some staining agents have the ability to create a permanent stain if not treated properly.